 Of course health care must be a consideration, and wayfinding the landscape of both Medicare and supplemental insurance is a challenge, to say the least.
 It took me three tries before I found the right person to verify for me what I needed to sign up for…and what I didn’t.
 Not only is Medicare.gov a go-to website for Medicare enrollment, etc., it also has a guide for supplemental insurance.

 Retirement, I’ve learned, is a balancing act and everyone will have different circumstances to weigh.
-Articles such as “Getting Ready to Retire,” are helpful resources, but always keep the source of information in mind, e.g. do they really just want to sell me something or do they have a particular ax to grind?
+There are many helpful resources, but always keep the source of information in mind, e.g. do they really just want to sell me something or do they have a particular ax to grind?
 There are books to help you plan, including The Retirement Maze, What You Should Know Before and After You Retire, that center on finances, and those such as Planning Your Time in Retirement : How to Cultivate a Leisure Lifestyle to Suit Your Needs and Interests that focus on lifestyle.

 It may be true that you’re never too young to start retirement planning, but I also think you’re never too old to learn more about your options.